 Our audit was conducted for the purpose of forming an opinion on the District's basic financial statements as a whole.
-The accompanying supplemental information as listed in the table of contents, including the schedule of expenditures of Federal Awards, which is required by U.S. Office of Management and Budget Circular A-133 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying supplemental information as listed in the table of contents, including the schedule of expenditures of Federal Awards, which is required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance), Audits of States, Local Governments, and Non-Profit Organizations, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.